• About

 Additional nomination rules

-Withdrawing your nomination
+Withdrawing a nomination

-Candidates may withdraw their nomination by lodging written notice with the returning officer before the hour of nomination.
+A candidate may withdraw their nomination by lodging written notice with the returning officer before the hour of nomination.

-• If withdrawn, the nomination is revoked.
+If the nomination is withdrawn:

-• The deposit is refunded.
+• the deposit is refunded.

 Deposit refunds

-Your $1,000 deposit will be refunded if:
+The $1,000 deposit is refunded if:

-• You are elected, or
+• the candidate is elected, or

-Otherwise, the deposit is forfeited.
 If a candidate dies before polling day, the deposit is returned to their personal representative.

 Declaration of nominations